 - Office of the Chief of Staff

 DOEE encourages applicants pursuing studies in public policy, public administration, urban planning, sustainability, energy or related fields to apply.
-Green Fellows’ responsibilities include research and policy development, and act as project leads on high-profile agency projects.
-Green Fellows also perform a variety of assignments designed specifically to enhance their public service values, environmental knowledge, critical leadership skills, and project management abilities.
-Fellows will have several opportunities to come together with their cohort to participate in cross-disciplinary trainings, field work, volunteerism, and special events.
+Green Fellows are responsible for research and policy development, and act as project leads on high-profile agency projects.
+Green Fellows perform a variety of assignments designed specifically to enhance their public service values, environmental knowledge, critical leadership skills, and project management abilities.
+Fellows will have several opportunities to come together with their cohort to participate in cross-disciplinary trainings, collaborative group projects, field work, volunteerism, and special events.
 Fellows are connected to a program area which matches their unique skill-set, background, expertise and interests.
+Upon successful completion of requirements, Fellows receive a completion certificate and critical industry trainings.

 - Be able to commit to a fellowship period of up to 10 months